Pale of Settlement: History

 Tsar Alexander II, who ruled 1855 to 1881, expanded the rights of rich and educated Jews to leave and live beyond the Pale, which led many Jews to believe that the Pale might soon be abolished.
 These hopes vanished when Alexander II was assassinated in 1881.
 Rumors spread that he had been assassinated by Jews, and in the aftermath anti-Jewish sentiment skyrocketed.
 Anti-Jewish pogroms rocked the country from 1881 through 1884.
 The reactionary Temporary regulations regarding the Jews of 1881 prohibited any new Jewish settlement outside of the Pale.
 The laws also granted peasants the right to demand the expulsion of Jews in their towns.
 The laws were anything but temporary, and would be in full effect until at least 1903.
 In 1910, Jewish members of the State Duma proposed the abolition of the Pale, but the power dynamic of Duma meant that the bill never had a realistic chance to pass.
-Far-right political elements in the Duma responded by proposing that all Jews be expelled from Russia.
+Far-right political elements in the Duma responded by proposing that all Jews be expelled from the Russian Empire.

-At times, Jews were forbidden to live in agricultural communities, or certain cities, (as in Kyiv, Sevastopol and Yalta), and were forced to move to small provincial towns, thus fostering the rise of the shtetls.
+At times, by imperial decree Jews were forbidden to live in agricultural communities, or certain cities, (as in Kiev, Sevastopol and Yalta), and were forced to move to small provincial towns, thus fostering the rise of the shtetls.
 Jewish merchants of the First Guild (купцы первой гильдии, the wealthiest sosloviye of merchants in the Russian Empire), people with higher or special education, university students, artisans, army tailors, ennobled Jews, soldiers (drafted in accordance with the Recruit Charter of 1810), and their families had the right to live outside the Pale of Settlement.
 In some periods, special dispensations were given for Jews to live in the major imperial cities, but these were tenuous, and several thousand Jews were expelled to the Pale from Moscow as late as 1891.
 The extremely restrictive decrees and recurrent pogroms led to much emigration from the Pale, mainly to the United States and Western Europe.
-However, emigration could not keep up with birth rates and expulsion of Jews from other parts of Russia, and thus the Jewish population of the Pale continued to grow.
+However, emigration could not keep up with birth rates and expulsion of Jews from other parts of the Russian Empire, and thus the Jewish population of the Pale continued to grow.